pordonez/loopback-url-based-access-control/README.md

 at a unique URL.

 ######Supplementary Requirements
+* For a particular model instance, a user is either unauthorized, an admin or a reader.
-* A model instance should be able to have more than one admin
+* A model instance may more than one admin or reader.
+* A model instance admin may assign other admins and readers
-* Access control should be applied to a particular URL and sub URLs if no other access control policy is in effect.
+* Access control is applied to a particular model instance and related instances when identified by URL and related sub URLs if no other access control policy is in effect.

 ### Core Component
 Access Manager